Context, Writer, and Content

 Summary and Analysis

 When Michael IV was about to die, he let his nephew Michael (V) take the throne in 1041.
 Michael V was jealous of his uncle John since his “intellectual capacity was wider and deeper….”.
 Psellos tries to be realistic as much as he would.
-I “witnessed…and having seen with my own eyes what really happened, I am now committing the story to writing.
+I “witnessed…and having seen with my own eyes what really happened, I am now committing the story to write.
 I will describe the scene exactly.” (p.
 122) Statesmen informed Zoë about this adoption and continued that Michael V will not have real power apart from the name but the empress will be the genuine ruler as before.
 That’s why Zoë trusted in her surroundings to proclaim Michael V as the new emperor.

 Psellos emphasizes how bad Michael was “the hardness of his heart was hidden deep inside and covered over” (p.
 123).
 His goal both to eliminate two rivals, his uncle and the empress.
 For this reason, he collaborates with Uncle John’s brother Constantine.
 Again, Psellus interrupts his narrative to examine Michael V’s “mental and spiritual outlook”.
 In short, he argues that Michael’s personality was peculiar since his interest in several subjects and “the contradiction in his heart and tongue”.
 “He would think and say something quite different.” (p.
 125) Psellus overwhelmingly criticizes him because of his evilness: